 The Book of Tells widens the topic of the handshake into a chapter on greetings that includes hugs and kisses.
 While these aspects of non verbal communication are seldom part of business relationships, they certainly provide additional insight.

-The title, 'body language' tends to exclude messages hidden 'between the lines' of spoken words and conveyed through expression of voice.
-Peter Collett's book includes broad discussion of 'tells' that come from speech and the sounds we make as well as from our movements, gestures, stance, and facial expressions.
+The term, 'body language' tends to exclude messages hidden 'between the lines' of spoken words and conveyed through expression of voice.
+Peter Collett's Book of Tells includes broad discussion of 'tells' that come from speech and the sounds we make as well as from our movements, gestures, stance, and facial expressions.

 If you decide to buy only one book, my preference is for 'Body Language' simply because it contains more illustrations.
 I am pleased to have both books to hand and expect to refer to them often, while delivering sales training or engaged in coaching.

 Review by Clive Miller

 If you need to develop interpersonal communication skills, learn about body language, or increase awareness of nonverbal signals, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs or talk through some options.
 Alternatively Send email to email@example.com for a prompt reply or use the contact form here.